Orono, Ontario: History

 The town was founded in 1832.
 A post office was opened at Orono in July 1852 (postmaster: Joseph Tucker), when the village contained about 200 residents, and was named after Orono, Maine since the landscape seemed similar.
 The name for the post office is said to have been selected in 1852 when a visitor from Maine suggested Orono— the name of a town near Bangor, Maine.
 Declared a police village in 1854, the village remained small but vibrant.
 Significant to the village's growth in the opening decades of the twentieth century was the arrival of the Canadian Northern Railway in 1911.
 Farming was, and remains, an important economic activity in the area.
 Many motorists stopped in the town on their way from Lindsay to Newcastle before the 35/115 was built.
 The population is approximately 1800.

 The Municipality of Clarington, in which Orono is located, was formed through the union of the Townships of Clarke and Darlington.
 Historically, Orono was the seat of government for Clarke Township.
 Now Clarington's fourth largest urban community, Orono is attractive to those who prefer a quiet, more rural lifestyle.
 The downtown consists of several small shops and a central town hall that are typical of villages throughout Ontario and the northern United States.

-Most of Orono's youth residents who attend public school move onto The Pines and Clarke High School, located just off the Highway 115 on the border of Newcastle; both are among the oldest active Middle and Secondary schools in the area.
+Most of Orono's youth residents who attend Orono public school move onto The Pines and Clarke High School, located just off the Highway 115 on the border of Newcastle; both are among the oldest active Middle and Secondary schools in the area.

 The Clarke Raiders, who are the local high school hockey team, are one of the best in the district.
 The team boasts AAA players, and players from the local clubs of Newcastle and Orono.

 The Orono Leafs, the local CC hockey club, began in the late 1990s, and still have a popular program that is successful.